Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/multidimensional-arrays.md

 --

-- An array that stores arrays that themselves store arrays that in turn also store arrays is called a four-dimensional array...
+- An array that stores arrays that themselves store arrays that themselves also store arrays is called a four-dimensional array...

 --